 Contracts for Differences

-Contracts for differences (CFDs) are a derivatives product created by a financial institution in which a parties to a contract agree to pay the difference between the price when the trade is opened and the price at closure.
+Contracts for differences (CFDs) are derivatives products created by a financial institution in which parties to a contract agree to pay the difference between the price when the trade is opened and the price at closure.

 These derivatives products, and the CFD brokers that provide them, are popular with UK investors and there are a number of brokers that specialises in them.
 They can be used to gain exposure to all sorts of financial asset classes, not just stock indices.

-However, as a way of quickly gain exposure to a stock index they can be ideal for day trading purposes – see more on this below in the indices trading strategies section.
-CFDs allows you to both buy and sell an index.
+However, as a way of gaining exposure to a stock index they can be used for day trading purposes – see more on this below in the indices trading strategies section.
+CFDs allow you to both buy and sell an index.
 That’s to say if the price goes up you benefit, but you can also go short by executing a sell trade, so if the index falls in value you benefit.

 Options and futures

-An options contract bestows upon the owner the right but not the obligation to buy an asset at a certain price.
+An options contract gives the owner the right but not the obligation to buy an asset at a certain price.
 These derivatives products were once they were the preserve of professional and institutional traders, they have now gone much more mainstream, especially in the US.

 To trade options in the UK, you are likely to have to answer correctly a questionnaire to show that you understand how they work and the risks involved.
-Futures are similar to options except that instead their being a right but not an obligation to buy or sell the asset, with futures the contract holder is required to take delivery of the product (unless it is cash settled) unless the contract has been closed before expiry.
+Futures are similar to options except that instead, they are being a right but not an obligation to buy or sell the asset, with futures the contract holder is required to take delivery of the product (unless it is cash-settled) unless the contract has been closed before expiry.
 Options are the more popular of the two, so let’s look at how options work.

 What is In The Money (ITM, Out of The Money (OTM) and At The Money (ATM)?